 Grief counseling is discovering what is lost, what is left, and what is possible!

 How do I find the right therapist for me?

 The relationship between a client and therapist is unique and I believe is the foundation for the work to be successful.
-All therapists have similar training, with the exception of furthering their specialty and educational experience.
-Only you can determine how comfortable you feel with a person.
-Occasionally it may take two to three sessions to know if this is the therapist you want to work with.
+All therapists have similar training, with the exception of furthering their education and acquiring a special area of focus.
+Only you can determine how comfortable you feel with a person, and for some people it may take two to three sessions.

 "Let your heart guide you.
 It whispers, so listen closely." ~ Molly Goode, 20th Century American Writer